aria-fish/stat172_ind_final/README.md

 ## Data

-The data used in for this project is generally split into CPS and ACS.
+The data used in this project is generally split into CPS and ACS.
 - CPS is individual level data with household information included.
 It covers food insecurity measures for a limited scope of counties in Iowa.
 - ACS is Census data from the individual level with household information.
-It doesn't contain food insecurity measures but covers every county in Iowa.
+It doesn't contain food insecurity measures, but covers every county in Iowa.

 Additionally, some .csv files and geographic shapefiles were used to visualize predictions by PUMA.